Human Rights Day 2013

 Events - Geneva, New York, and around the world

-Special events to commemorate Human Rights Day, will be held on 5 December in Geneva and 10 December in New York and in the Human Rights field offices in all regions.
+Special events to commemorate Human Rights Day were held on 5 December in Geneva and 10 December in New York and in the Human Rights field offices in all regions.
 Learn more >

 Achievements - messaging

-This year, because of its special significance as the 20th anniversary of the Office, organizers of Human Rights Day may choose to highlight one or more of the human rights achievements of the past two decades.
-The summary list below may be useful as guidance.
+Because 2013 held a special significance as the 20th anniversary of the Office, organizers of Human Rights Day had a choice to highlight one or more of the human rights achievements of the previous two decades.
+The summary list below was provided as guidance.

 - Economic, social, cultural, civil, political rights and the right to development